brennanbrown/stars/index.md

 - [mmccaff/PlacesToPostYourStartup](https://github.com/mmccaff/PlacesToPostYourStartup) - Compiled list of links from "Ask HN: Where can I post my startup to get beta users?"
 - [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
-- [open-source-ideas/open-source-ideas](https://github.com/open-source-ideas/open-source-ideas) - 💡Ever had a cool idea for an Open Source project but didn't have the time to implement it yourself?
-Let someone else give it a try!
+- [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
+Or perhaps you've got a brilliant idea you can't wait to share with others?
+Open Source Ideas is a community built specifically for this! 👋
 - [liuchong/awesome-roadmaps](https://github.com/liuchong/awesome-roadmaps) - A curated list of roadmaps.
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [lydiahallie/javascript-questions](https://github.com/lydiahallie/javascript-questions) - A long list of (advanced) JavaScript questions, and their explanations :sparkles: